 We are bombarded with news reports of frivolous lawsuits in this country but rarely does anyone discuss what is a “frivolous” lawsuit.
 A lawsuit involves one party against the other.
 A frivolous lawsuit is one which, that due to lack of legal merit, has no chance of succeeding.
 In most cases, when someone is sued, the person being sued feels that the lawsuit is frivolous.
 So, what is considered frivolous often depends on one’s point of view.
 If you are injured by a defective product or by a negligent doctor, the company or physician may feel your case is frivolous but is it frivolous to the injured person?
 So where do frivolous lawsuits come from?

-The skilled attorneys at McCready Law could help determine if a lawsuit may be considered frivolous and your legal options in Illinois and Indiana.
+The skilled personal injury attorneys at McCready Law could help determine if a lawsuit may be considered frivolous and your legal options in Illinois and Indiana.

 Don’t Lawyers Have an Incentive to File Frivolous Cases?